audioxide/data/data/posts/20180927-reviews-beak-beak-three.md

   yet claustrophobic grooves, awaiting Barrow’s vocals to emerge from the mire.
   It’s a weird but often wonderful formula."
 week: 65
+blurb: Instrumentals strike upon funky-yet-claustrophobic grooves, awaiting Barrow’s vocals to emerge from the mire.
+It’s a weird but often wonderful formula.
 ---
 author: André
 review: >-